kurtsansom/netcdf-flattener/README.md

 Flatten netCDF files while preserving references as described in the CF Conventions 1.8, chapter 2.7.

 ## Usage
-To flatten the Netcdf file named "input_file.nc" into a new file named "output_file.nc", use the following command.
+To flatten the Netcdf file named *"input_file.nc"* into a new file named *"output_file.nc"*, use the following command.

     import netcdf_flattener
     netcdf_flattener.flatten("input_file.nc", "output_file.nc")